dim13/gone/README.md

 Where has my time gone?
 X11 automatic work activity tracker in pure Go.

-_Disclaimer_: may contain bugs or be sometimes fubar. :)
+_Disclaimer_: may contain traces of bugs or be sometimes fubar. :)
 _Gone_ is work in progress.
 Be patient, update often, file bugs and send pull-requests.
 After all, I'm just a hobbyist gopher.

 Synopsis
 --------

-_Gone_ performs automatic time accounting on EWMH capable Window Managers by looking at _NET_ACTIVE_WINDOW and storing spent time on a particular application.
+_Gone_ performs automatic time accounting on EWMH capable Window Managers by looking at _NET_ACTIVE_WINDOW and storing time spent on a particular application.

 _Gone_ is aware of ScreenSaver and suspends accounting if ScreenSaver triggers.

 As fallback (see caveats) _gone_ also stops at user inactivity.
 The inactive time is counted separated.